-- 1. Messrs Kayne, Nicholl, Feldinger, Calabrigo and Cook were appointed to these positions on May 5, 2011.
-Prior to these appointments Mr. Kayne was Vice President, Wood Products Marketing & Sales, Mr. Nicholl was Corporate Controller, Mr. Feldinger was Vice President, Wood Products Manufacturing, Mr. Calabrigo was Vice President, Corporate Development, General Counsel & Corporate Secretary, and Mr. Cook was Vice President, Capital Projects. - 2.
-The aggregate amount of compensation by way of perquisites or other personal benefits, securities or property under this column paid to the Named Executive Officers does not exceed the lesser of \$50,000 and 10% of the total annual salary for the applicable financial year.
+- 1. Messrs Kayne, Nicholl, Calabrigo, Cook and Guthrie were appointed to these positions on May 5, 2011.
+Prior to these appointments Mr. Kayne was Vice President, Wood Products Marketing & Sales, Mr. Nicholl was Corporate Controller, Mr. Calabrigo was Vice President, Corporate Development, General Counsel & Corporate Secretary and Mr. Cook was Vice President, Capital Projects.
+Mr. Guthrie commenced employment with the Company on May 6, 2011. - 2.
+The aggregate amount of compensation by way of perquisites or other personal benefits, securities or property under this column paid to the Named Executive Officers does not exceed the lesser of \$50,000 or 10% of the total annual salary for the applicable financial year.
 The Company's perquisite plan for senior officers consists of an automobile lease, financial counselling and club membership.
-The maximum annual amount available under the perquisite plan to the CEO is \$35,000 and to Senior Vice-Presidents \$30,000. - 3.
+The maximum annual amount available under the perquisite plan to the CEO is \$35,000 and to Senior Vice Presidents \$30,000. - 3.
 For all Named Executive Officers these amounts may also include flexible benefit cash allocations, medical and life insurance benefits and other minor items not included in the perquisite plan. - 4.
 These amounts include amounts paid under the Company's CSIP for 2010 and 2011.
-No amounts were paid under CSIP for 2009.
-Mr. Shepard did not participate in CSIP but received a \$300,000 bonus upon his retirement.
-Mr. Kayne declined receiving a CSIP bonus for 2011 see "Compensation of Current Chief Executive Officer" herein.

-- 5. No payments were made in respect of 2009, 2010 and 2011 under the Company's current LTIP (See "Executive Compensation Compensation Discussion and Analysis Long Term Incentive Plan" herein for a description of the LTIP).
-These amounts are payments made in 2010 and 2011 under the Bridge Plan (see "Executive Compensation Compensation Discussion and Analysis Bridge Bonus Plan" herein). - 6.
-The amounts for 2010 include the repayment of salary which was deducted as a part of the rollback of base salaries in 2007 (for Mr. Shepard) and 2008 (for the other Named Executive Officers).
-For Mr. Shepard this amount was \$477,000, Mr. Kayne \$79,660, Mr. Nicholl \$11,308, Mr. Sitar \$106,802, Mr. Feldinger \$76,500, Mr. Calabrigo \$71,460 and Mr. Cook \$56,547. - 7.
+Mr. Kayne declined receiving a CSIP bonus for 2011.
+For 2012, this amount represents a bonus paid under PBP.
+Under the PBP, 50% of this award was paid to the Named Executive Officer and the balance will be paid evenly over the next two years.
+For Mr. Calabrigo, this amount also included a one time special bonus of \$25,000. - 5.
+These amounts are payments made in 2010 and 2011 under the Company's then applicable "Bridge Bonus Plan" which is now terminated. - 6.
+The amounts for 2010 include the repayment of salary which was deducted as a part of the rollback of base salaries in 2008.
+For Mr. Kayne this amount was \$79,660, Mr. Nicholl \$11,308, Mr. Feldinger \$76,500, Mr. Calabrigo \$71,460 and Mr. Cook \$56,547. - 7.
 Mr. Kayne was appointed the CEO in May, 2011.
 At that time, his base annual salary was increased from \$300,000 to \$550,000.
-Based on his 31.5 years with the Company this salary increase results in a \$1,790,000 pension value as at December 31, 2011.
+Based on his 31.5 years with the Company at the time this salary increase results in a \$1,790,000 pension value as at December 31, 2011.
 See "Pension Plan Benefits Defined Benefit Plan" herein.
-The number contained in the table above is the normalized pension value assuming Mr. Kayne's salary remains at \$550,000 per annum with a 3.0% increase per year. - 8.
-Mr. Shepard received his salary in DSUs (see "Executive Compensation Compensation Discussion and Analysis Compensation of Former Chief Executive Officer -CEO DSU Plan" above).
-Mr. Shepard's base annual salary was increased to \$875,000 effective July 1, 2010.
-Mr. Shepard retired on May 5, 2011. - 9.
-Mr. Sitar ceased as the Vice-President Finance and CFO on May 5, 2011.
+The number contained in the table above for 2011 is the normalized pension value assuming Mr. Kayne's salary remains at \$550,000 per annum with a 3.0% increase per year. - 8.
+Starting in January 2012, the Named Executive Officers no longer participate in the Company's CSIP program and only participate in the PBP.
+Any awards under the PBP are not pensionable and awards from the CSIP were 50% pensionable.
+The figures disclosed represent the impact of future bonuses no longer being pensionable. - 9.
+Mr. Guthrie's compensation amount includes a one time special bonus of \$150,000.
+The amount for Mr. Guthrie in 2011 represents only that portion of the year he was employed by the Company.

-OUTSTANDING SHARE-BASED AWARDS AND OPTION-BASED AWARDS
+OUTSTANDING SHARE-BASED AWARDS AND OPTION-BASED AWARDS AND INCENTIVE PLAN AWARDS